run-x/opta-docs/content/en/tutorials/gcr_access.md

 forbidden from being used elsewhere.
 The following guide explains how.

 ## Understanding GCR Access
-It's GCS access, that's basically it.
+It's same as GCS basically.
 GCR is simply a (powerful) convenience layer around object storage in a GCS bucket, with the interfaces needed to do docker `push`, `pull`, etc... but at the end of the day it is just a wrapper around GCS, as is its IAM system.
 When starting off with GCR, with or without Opta, the first step is to create a host GCS bucket, usually following the format of `artifacts.PROJECT-ID.appspot.com`.
 This bucket contains all the images